Chapter 14 Summarizing Data

 Looks like there aren’t any offenders.
 For tips on visualizing these results please see the Visualizations for Env Chem chapter.

-14.2.1 Further summarize operations
+14.2.1 Further Summarize Operations

 There are other options we can use to summarize out data.
 A handy list is provided on the summarize() help page.
 The most common ones you’ll need are: